Zawad/azure-docs/articles/active-directory/manage-apps/configure-admin-consent-workflow.md

 * Their request has been denied or blocked
 * Their request has been approved

+If the reviewer or requestor are not equiped with a mailbox, then an email will be sent to their [alternative email address](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-authentication-methods).

 ## Audit logs

 The table below outlines the scenarios and audit values available for the admin consent workflow.